-Rates have been provided on an annual basis per $1,000 of coverage to make it easier for you to compare this Plan to other insurance plans on the market today.
+Rates have been provided on an annual basis per $1,000 of coverage to make it easier for you to compare this Policy to other insurance policies on the market today.
 Two modes of payment are available to suit your budget: direct billing (quarterly, semiannually, annually); and our monthly, quarterly, semiannual and annual Electronic Funds Transfer (EFT) option.

 Valuable Living Benefit Provision “Accelerated Death Benefit”

 The “Accelerated Death Benefit” option is available to help terminally ill insureds during a difficult, and often financially challenging time.
 Under this provision you may request one advance payment equal to 50% of your (or an insured dependent’s) in force life insurance to be paid while the terminally ill person is still alive.
 The amount of insurance payable after the insured’s death will be reduced by this payment.
 (Premium contributions will not be reduced.)